Fourth Amendment Rights Under The United States Constitution

 Right to Remain Silent

-The bottom line is, if the police are trying to interrogate you and ask you questions, you absolutely have the right to remain silent and if you remain silent, then they can't use that against you in a court of law.
-It's when people start trying to talk that they get themselves in a bad position because a lot of times they say things that are inconsistent with the evidence.
+The bottom line is that if the police are trying to interrogate you and ask you questions, you absolutely have the right to remain silent, and if you remain silent, then they can't use that against you in a court of law.
+It's when people start trying to talk that they get themselves in a bad position because, a lot of times, they say things that are inconsistent with the evidence.

-If the police or prosecutors have a statement where you've actually said something against yourself that is a very powerful piece of evidence.
-I've had some big murder cases where clients have made statements and the prosecutor will try – if it's video tape – they will use the video.
+Suppose the police or prosecutors have a statement where you've actually said something against yourself that is a very powerful piece of evidence.
+I've had some big murder cases where clients have made statements, and the prosecutor will try – if it's videotape – they will use the video.

-That will be there primary evidence because it's a wonderful thing for both the prosecutor and a defense attorney to have a taped statement from somebody that helps your side.
+That will be their primary evidence because it's a wonderful thing for both the prosecutor and a defense attorney to have a taped statement from somebody who helps your side.
 Whether it helps the people of the state of California prosecute somebody for a crime, or whether it helps the defense prove that the main witness in the case is not credible and is unreliable.

-So, any statement you have that contradicts them or makes them look bad or attacks the elements of the case is wonderful for either side.
+So, any statement you make that contradicts them makes them look bad, or attacks the elements of the case is wonderful for either side.